Old beer tradition and new beer culture at 10-year-old Monk’s Kettle

 People know the names of beers now.
 IPAs (bitter and hops-strong) are widely adored, but people now also ask for sour beers (more tart than sour, really) or a saison (sparkly and fruity).

-Beer culture, in its different interpretations, has grown so much that Monk’s Kettle can do a whole ten days of tribute to various methods and makers from the ancient and distant to the modern and local and attract aficionados who form a line outside of its Albion and 16th streets location.
-This advent culminates in an event on the actual to-the-day ten-year anniversary – Monday, Dec.
-18 – of the tavern that showcases the product of five bay area brewers and a “kick the kegs” party.
+Beer culture, in its different interpretations, has grown so much that Monk’s Kettle can do a whole 10 days of tribute to various methods and makers from the ancient and distant to the modern and local, and attract aficionados who form a line outside of its location at 16th and Albion.
+This advent culminates in an event on the actual to-the-day 10-year anniversary — Monday, Dec.
+18 — that will showcase beers from five bay area brewers and a “kick the kegs” party.

 “We wanted to pay homage to showcase what we do well,” Albertson said.

-Albertson, 43, is married and has children now and a few years back left the city to move to Marin with his family after the building where they lived in San Francisco was sold.
+Albertson, 43, is married and has children now, and a few years back left the city to move to Marin with his family after the building where they lived in San Francisco was sold.
 He’s worked in the restaurant industry in some capacity since high school.
-On Monday, with ten years of Monk’s Kettle under his belt, he’ll throw two parties, one of them already sold out, for a celebrating a restaurant that constantly has lines out the door.
+On Monday, with ten years of Monk’s Kettle under his belt, he’ll throw two parties, one of them already sold out, to celebrate a restaurant that constantly has lines out the door.

-So the real question is, how to get a seat and a taste of that neighborhood tavern feel?
+So the real question is, how to get a seat and a sense of that neighborhood-tavern feel?

 Go early.
-Go in the early evening (or even for lunch – perhaps the tavern’s best kept secret is that it has been open for lunch every day for ten years).
+Go in the early evening (or even for lunch — perhaps the tavern’s best-kept secret is that it has been open for lunch every day for 10 years).